A gaming laptop was 'light at the end of the tunnel' for child with Crohn's disease

 "I hadn’t seen him that happy for a very, very long time," Evan's mother, Dawn, says.
 "Evan himself called it the light at the end of the tunnel.
 It means he can stay connected with friends even when he misses school and helps take his mind off the pain when he has a Crohn’s flare up.
 It’s even helped him to read faster.”

-It's stories like Evan's that you have to stop and appreciate every once in a while.
-PC gaming might be a small part of your life, or perhaps a really big one, but it's something we can all get behind as something we enjoy and that brings us happiness.
+It's a story like Evan's that you have to stop and appreciate every once in a while.
+PC gaming might be a small part of your life, or perhaps a really big one, but it's something we can all get behind because we enjoy it and it brings us happiness.
 We're pretty lucky to be able to sit at our desktop and jump on a few games of Hunt: Showdown or Project Zomboid in the evening with our pals, and sometimes a story like Evan's makes you remember that.

 If you want to help support charities that do great things like this, there are plenty to choose from.
 Make-A-Wish UK helped Evan out, and I'm sure would really appreciate whatever you can donate.
 Others like SpecialEffect and Ablegamers help out a lot of people that would love to be more involved in videogames but can't due to their accessibility needs.